zarifaziz/hello-world-github-action/README.md

 `node_modules/` directory to the repo so that actions have access to it.
 That's why we use a bundler like esbuild to bundle everything into `dist/index.js` which contains everything the action needs to run.

+Github recommends [`vercel/ncc](https://github.com/vercel/ncc) for compiling a Node.js module into a single file together with all the dependencies, gcc-style.